2 Thessalonians 2:1-12

 The “gathering together to Him” parallels with Matthew 24:31.
-The verb used is “episinigogei” which derives from the Hebrew word “synagogue”.
+The verb used is “episinigogei” which derives the word “synagogue”.
 It literally means to gather together in fellowship.
 From a postmillennial perspective, this “gathering together” was Christianity’s separation from Judaism after the fall of Jerusalem in AD 70.

 Yet 2 Thess.
-2:3 says that the coming of Christ in judgment would not happen until the “rebellion” happened and the man of sin (or lawlessness) was revealed.
+2:3 says that the coming of Christ in judgment would not happen until the “rebellion” took place and the man of sin (or lawlessness) was revealed.
 The “rebellion” spoken of is the Greek word “apostasia” or “apostasy”.
 This word was used to speak of either political or spiritual apostasy.
 Josephus, writing in the 1st century, spoke of the Jewish War against Rome as being an “apostasia”.
 Thus, this “rebellion” likely indicated the Jewish political apostasy from Rome and not necessarily a spiritual apostasy in the church as dispensationalists would read it.